-With its bunch of airlines that fits your budget, Turkey can be easily explored by a plane.
+With its bunch of airlines that fit your budget, Turkey can be easily explored by plane.
 Due to the competition, you can book a cheap flight and fly to almost every city in Turkey.

-One of the low cost carriers in Turkey is Pegasus Airlines, that’s what the Drifter Planet team used in Turkey twice.
-Although it is not the most environmentally-friend option, if you have a tight schedule, you can always get to your destination very quickly via planes.
+One of the low-cost carriers in Turkey is Pegasus Airlines, that’s what the Drifter Planet team used in Turkey twice.
+Although it is not the most environmentally friendly option, if you have a tight schedule, you can always get to your destination very quickly via plane.

 Most Turkish people use the coach, especially the night coach, as a more budget-friendly option.
 The buses in Turkey for longer destinations are very luxurious and shockingly affordable.
-Every Turkish town and city have a bus station, called otogar.
+Every Turkish town and city has a bus station, called Otogar.
 From there you can buy your bus ticket, which is called bilet in Turkish.

 If you are a solo traveler, depending on your gender, you can book a seat next to your own gender to ensure safety as well.
 During your trip, you will be served a cake or sandwich, and a bottle of water for free.
 Most of the bus companies also provide wireless Internet, and a film to watch.
 Buses will stop in many resting places for you to use the toilet, stretch your legs, and eat in restaurants.

 It isn’t easy to prebook the buses online without a Turkish card or phone number but it can be done if you really try your best.
 We were able to book a bus with “MetroTurizm“, but only after translating the entire website into English.
 Somehow their English version of the website wasn’t allowing bus bookings at that time.